dpatandin/PassVault/README.md

 **`CONFIG_PATH=/app/cfg`** environment variable (set in Railway), and the data directory is pinned to the mounted volume with `dir = "/app/data"`.

+Deployment-specific settings of note:
+- `basepath = "https://passvault.info/"` — used for absolute/OpenGraph URLs.
+- `[traffic] header = "CF_CONNECTING_IP"` — because the app sits behind
+  Cloudflare's proxy, the real visitor IP arrives in the `CF-Connecting-IP` header.
+Rate limiting keys off that (with a `REMOTE_ADDR` fallback); otherwise every request would look like it came from Cloudflare's IP.

 Full reference: the [PrivateBin configuration wiki](https://github.com/PrivateBin/PrivateBin/wiki/Configuration).

+## Domain & DNS

+`passvault.info` is registered at **Hostinger**, but its **nameservers point to Cloudflare**, which manages DNS.
+In Cloudflare:
+- Apex `passvault.info` → **proxied (orange-cloud) CNAME** to the Railway target (Cloudflare flattens the apex CNAME to an A record automatically).
+- `_railway-verify` **TXT** record for Railway's domain verification.
+- **SSL/TLS mode must be `Full`** (not Full-strict — it breaks with Railway; not Flexible — it causes redirect loops).

+Proxying (orange cloud) is what enables the edge analytics and lets Cloudflare absorb bot traffic; it does not affect the zero-knowledge guarantee.

 ## Deployment